kuruvamunirangadu/miyraa/README.md

 - 🐳 **Docker Support**: Production containerization with health checks
 - 🔒 **PII Scrubbing**: Presidio integration for enterprise-grade privacy
 - 📝 **API Documentation**: Complete REST API with examples

+Emotion labels answer what is felt; VAD describes how strongly and in what direction.
+VAD is a single global valence-arousal-dominance triple per analyzed text, independent of individual emotion labels.

 ## Quick Start